Jira

 Message Claude...

-Tools your Jira agent reaches for, scoped per user.
+Tools your project management agent reaches for on Jira, scoped per user.

 CALL ANY TOOL